EngageLabsIt/SqlTodoExplorer/README.md

 ![SQL Todo Explorer panel](https://github.com/wiki/DamnTools/SqlTodoExplorer/images/panel.png)

 ##Build

-You need to install SQL Server Management Studio 2012 or above (also the Express version).
+In order to build the source, you need to install SQL Server Management Studio 2012 or above (also the Express version).

 ##Debug